yasirkula/UnityBezierSolution/.github/README.md

 You can register to the spline's **onSplineChanged** event to get notified when some of its properties have changed.
 This event has the following signature: `delegate void SplineChangeDelegate( BezierSpline spline, DirtyFlags dirtyFlags )`. **DirtyFlags** is an enum flag, meaning that it can have one or more of these values: **SplineShapeChanged**, **NormalsChanged** and/or **ExtraDataChanged**. *SplineShapeChanged* flag means that either the spline's Transform values have changed or some of its end points' Transform values have changed (changing control points may also trigger this flag). *NormalsChanged* flag means that normals of some of the end points have changed and *ExtraDataChanged* flag means that extraDatas of some of the end points have changed.

+BezierSpline also has a **version** property which is automatically increased whenever the spline's properties change.

 **NOTE:** onSplineChanged event is usually invoked in *LateUpdate*.
 Before it is invoked, *autoConstructMode* and *autoCalculateNormals* properties' values are checked and the relevant auto construction/calculation functions are executed if necessary.

 ## UTILITY FUNCTIONS